BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture: Broad Neural Architecture Search

-For achieving promised performance of BCNN, all outputs of each convolution and enhancement block are connected directly with the global average pooling (GAP) layer to yield more reasonable and comprehensive representations.
+\paragraph{Multi-scale Feature Fusion} For achieving promised performance of BCNN, all outputs of each convolution and enhancement block (with various feature scales) are connected directly with the global average pooling (GAP) layer to yield more reasonable and comprehensive representations.
 Here, the output of the last deep Cell in each convolution block is connected for feeding multi-scale features into the GAP layer, so that the final output of GAP layer can be expressed as

 where $\psi(\cdot)$ is a function combination of $1\times1$ convolution, concatenating and global average pooling.
-Similarly, the aforementioned priori knowledge is also incorporated into the connections between convolution blocks and GAP layer.
-Moreover, the output of each enhancement block is equipped with equal importance.